 Cut out Reminders of Your Ex

 A large part of our suffering comes from thinking about our ex.
 Associations do not help us move forward and associations create reminders.
 Reminders of them trigger memories.
 Hence, making it hard for you to move on and fall out of love with them.
-In order to move forward, you need to cut out reminders of your ex at least for the time being.
-Stay away from the places, restaurants and activities you used to visit and engage together.
+To move forward, you need to cut out reminders of your ex at least for the time being.
+Stay away from the places, restaurants, and activities you used to visit and engage in together.

 Take a Break